 Despite the fact that the ozone hole has been present for so long, this abrupt enlargement of the ozone hole over the Arctic is significant because it now spans over northern Canada, northern Europe, northern Asia and central Russia.

 In turn, this will cause its inhabitants to be more susceptible to the dangers of ultraviolet radiation.

 This environmental disaster is but one of many that is happening around the world.

-Other examples include the oil spills in Niger, the building of a major hydroelectric dam in the Amazon Rainforest, the tar sands of Alberta and the Fukushima Daiichi nuclear disaster which prolongs to this day.
+Other examples include the oil spills, the building of a major hydroelectric dam in the Amazon Rainforest, the tar sands of Alberta and the Fukushima Daiichi nuclear disaster which prolongs to this day.